filled sourdough donuts

 For Frying

-• Vegetable oil for frying, enough to fill a heavy-bottomed pot with 2 inches of oil (a 32oz bottle works well in a 6qt Dutch oven)
+- Vegetable oil or refined coconut oil for frying, enough to fill a heavy-bottomed pot with 2 inches of oil (a 32oz bottle of vegetable oil works well in a 6qt Dutch oven)

 Toppings & fillings